-The Legislature's adoption of SB 791 amended Revenue and Taxation Code section 441, amended and added section 1152, added sections 1153.5 and 1157, and repealed section 1153.
-Section 441 deals with the submission of property statements for taxable personal property (other than manufactured homes) having an aggregate cost of \$100,000.
-Subdivision (m) of section 441 deals with the property statements and schedule of certificated aircraft being filed with a lead county assessor's office.
-Subdivision (m) of section 441 previously expired on December 31, 2016.
-SB 791 removes this term of expiration as well as the requirement of a commercial air carrier to file a property statement electronically via the California Assessor's Standard Data Record network.
+Section 441 provides guidelines for the submission of property statements for taxable personal property (other than manufactured homes) having an aggregate cost of \$100,000.
+Subdivision (m) of section 441 provides for property statements and the schedule of certificated aircraft filed with a lead county assessor's office.
+Subdivision (m) of section 441 previously expired on